Keyboard shortcuts

 • An MSRV bump is a minor version change, never a patch.
 A caller pinned to the old compiler will fail to build after an MSRV bump, so it is treated as a backward-incompatible change to the build environment even though the public API is unchanged.

 • CI enforces the declared MSRV.
 The msrv job in CI builds and tests the workspace on the declared MSRV on every PR.
 The toolchain version is pinned explicitly in .github/workflows/ci.yml and does not auto-track [workspace.package].rust-version.
-A PR that raises the MSRV must update both the rust-version field in Cargo.toml and the toolchain: pin in the workflow file, then bump the workspace version (a minor bump, since all workspace crates share a single version via version.workspace = true).
+A PR that raises the MSRV must update both the rust-version field in Cargo.toml and the toolchain: pin in the workflow file, then bump the version of each affected crate (a minor bump) — both crates currently share rust-version.workspace = true, so an MSRV bump affects both.
+If crustywad’s version moves outside crustywad-cli’s pinned caret range as a result, update that pin too.

 Versioning Model